 Getting Arrested in Florida

 Traveling is fun but it can often be stressful too.
 Money issues are often a cause for stress and the cost of traveling can add to that.
 Stress can cause us to act irrationally and before we know it, we have done something we regret.
-Florida visitors need to understand the rights that apply to them when they are arrested in Florida.
+Visitors to Florida need to understand the rights that apply to them when they are arrested.

 - Right to be represented by counsel (Hire an Attorney)